rkarlsba/openscad/README.md

  * robust_ears (boolean) - if true, 'ears' are double the length (2x thickness
      instead of 1x), making them slightly tougher and also, making the top lid 1x thickness longer in the back.
- * double_doors (boolean) - create double doors on top
+ * double_doors (boolean) - create double doors, for use with 'ears'
- * door_knob (diameter) - create hole for door knob, diameter given in millimetres
+ * door_knob (diameter) - create hole for door knob (but not the knob itself)
- * spacing (length) - add more spacing, given in millimetres, between the objects.
+ * spacing (length) - add more spacing between the objects.

+All values are given in millimetres unless specified otherwise.

 ## examples